brianc/node-postgres/docs/pages/guides/pool-sizing.md

 ## Conclusion, tl;dr

 It's a bit of a complicated topic and doesn't have much impact on things until you need to start scaling.
 At that point, your number of connections _still_ probably won't be your scaling bottleneck.
 It's worth thinking about a bit, but mostly I'd just leave the pool size to the default of `10` until you run into troubles: hopefully you never do!

+## Need help?

+In my career, this has been the most error-prone thing related to running Postgres & Node, particularly with the differences in various serverless providers (Cloudflare, Vercel, Lambda, etc.) versus more traditional hosting.
+If you have any questions or need help, please don't hesitate to email me at [brian.m.carlson@gmail.com](mailto:brian.m.carlson@gmail.com) or reach out on GitHub.